Income-Driven Repayment Plans: Pros and Cons for Borrowers

 Are income-driven repayment plans forgiven after 20 years?

-Will income-based repayment hurt my credit score?
+Will income-driven repayment hurt my credit score?

 See also: